 The Division of Early Childhood at the Maryland State Department of Education is responsible for early care and education in Maryland.
 The main mission of the Division is to improve early education in Maryland so that young children are well prepared for school.
-The Division is composed of the Office of Child Care, the Early Learning Branch, and the Collaboration and Program Improvement Branch.
+The Division is composed of the Office of Child Care, the Office of Early Learning and Instruction, and the Office of Family Support Services.

 The Office of Child Care (OCC) works to support and guide early education and child care so that every young child in Maryland has a strong foundation and will be ready for kindergarten.
 The OCC is responsible for licensing and inspecting all child care centers and family child care providers in Maryland and evaluating and approving applications for Maryland State Department of Education Child Care Trainers/Training Proposal Approval Program.
 The OCC also administers Maryland's subsidized child care program for working families and the state’s Child Care Credentialing System.